-1. INTRODUCTION
+1. Introduction

 While the number of fully sequenced organisms is growing rather rapidly, some organisms are unlikely to be sequenced in the immediate future due to the large size and highly repetitive content of their genomes.
 Many of these latter class of organisms are in the plant kingdom.
-For these cases, a feasible alternative strategy called reduced representation sequencing (see, e.g. 1) entails focusing only on the gene space, that is the portion of the genome that is gene rich.
-It is well known that in higher organisms genes are not uniformly distributed throughout the genome but instead tend to cluster into gene-rich regions of the chromosomes (see, e.g. 11, 9).
+For these cases, a feasible alternative strategy called reduced representation sequencing $^1$ entails focusing only on the gene space, i.e. the portion of the genome that is gene-rich.
+It is well known that in higher organisms, genes are not uniformly distributed throughout the genome, but instead tend to cluster into gene-rich regions of the chromosomes. $^{2,3}$

 In many cases, however, even this latter strategy is too expensive or laborious.
-The next level of reduced sequencing requires a specific list of genes of interests (e.g., abiotic stress-related or pathogen responsive).
-The task then is to identify the portion of the genome that contains these genes of interest, e.g., by identifying the BAC clones^a carrying those genes, and then sequence solely these BAC clones.
+The next level of reduced sequencing requires a specific list of genes of interest (e.g. abiotic stress-related or pathogen-responsive).
+The task then is to identify the portion of the genome that contains these genes of interest, e.g. by identifying the bacterial artificial chromosome (BAC) clonesa carrying those genes, and then sequencing solely these BAC clones.